Hands-on labs for LLMs, RAG & agents. Real GPUs.

 Build a sales intelligence assistant that remembers — short-term conversation state with LangGraph checkpointer, long-term facts in Milvus, and reflection loops that auto-extract knowledge.
 Learn the memory architecture every production agent needs.

-Agent Patterns: ReAct vs Tool Calling vs Plan-and-Execute
+Build an AI Agent 3 Ways: ReAct vs Tool Calling vs Plan-and-Execute

 Build the same SaaS customer support agent three different ways — ReAct, direct tool calling, and plan-and-execute — then compare them on speed, reasoning quality, and reliability to learn when to use each pattern in production.